-My Instant Pot Broccoli Cheese Soup cooks under pressure for only one minute.
+My Instant Pot Broccoli Cheddar Soup cooks under pressure for only one minute.
 One minute is all it takes for a creamy and healthy soup that’s full of warmth and flavor.

 And friends, it's ah-mazing when it comes to making soups!